 For further details about how and when to apply, please see sections 2 and 5 below.

 2. Application Procedures and Timetable

-Please contact the school on 01904 411341 or reception@archbishopholgates.org and/or your home local authority if you need any help in applying.
+Please contact the school on 01904 806486 or office@stl.pmat.academy/or your home local authority if you need any help in applying.

 (a) Local Authority co-ordination of normal admissions round